saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 ![](http://androcode.es/wp-content/uploads/2015/10/simple_coordinator.gif)

 <br>
-In this example you can see how the views are coordinated with each other, with a glance we can see how some _Views_ **depend** on other. (we'll talk about this later).
+In this example you can see how the views are coordinated with each other, with a glance, we can see how some _Views_ **depend** on other. (we'll talk about this later).

 This would be one of the simplest structures using the `CoordinatorLayout`:
 <br>